 - 1. Coordinate with Berkshire communities to identify HSIP eligible projects and the development of a Regional Comprehensive Safety Action Plan (SS4A). - 2.
 Coordination with MassDOT on RSA; participate in road safety audits - 3.
 Prioritize future year HSIP projects. - 4.
 Activities to further implement effective rural safety countermeasures on regional roadway projects such as the state Act to Reduce Traffic Fatalities. - 5.
 Identification of other potential safety improvements focused on distracted driving. - 6.
 Outreach and education on the State's "Act to Reduce Traffic Fatalities". - 7.
+Implementation of recommendations contained in the Safe Streets and Roads for All Comprehensive Safety Action Plan. - 8.
+Establish and facilitate a regional Vision Zero committee. - 9.
 Participate in statewide traffic safety efforts.